spacetimed/noteTaken/README.md

 A markdown note taker with basic VIM keybinds.

-This is meant to provide "quick notes" with a markdown preview, offering a quick "copy to clipboard" option for users.
+This is meant to provide "quick note taking" with a markdown preview, offering an easy "copy to clipboard" option.

 ---

-## Architecture:
+## Features:
-* Dark theme
+* Dark theme style
 * React, hooks
-* Sass
+* Sass/Scss
 * Material UI
 * [?]
 Host on Vercel / Heroku